 Dinosaurs Attack!
 The Graphic Novel (1991) #1 by Gary Gerani, Herb Trimpe, George Freeman, Earl Norem, et al.

 Eclipse had been serialising graphic novels by publishing them in three squarebound, 48 page issues first for a couple of years.
 With Robin Hood half a year earlier, they had moved to floppies, and this continues that trend.
-It’s a 48 page floppy for $4, which was above the norm at that time.
+It’s a 48 page floppy for $4, which was more expensive than the norm at that time.

-And unlike many of the other graphic novels Eclipse published until now, it’s not fully-painted.
+And unlike many of the other graphic novels Eclipse published, it’s not fully-painted.
 Instead it’s… Herb Trimpe.

 The comic is based on the Topps trading cards, but I’m assuming that the author added a whole lot more plot here.
 I mean, it’s a very simple concept in essence (Dinosaurs!
 Attacking us now!), and the scientist guy above lays out how this is going to happen.